GatorloopSoftwareTeam/gatorloop-backend/README.md

 #### Part

 Subset of Purchase Order Schema.
+All fields must be specified.
+Types must also be as specified below.

 ```
 {